 Taking the Idaho GED test in person costs $36 for each individual subtest, so $144 for all four tests.

 If you take the exam online, the cost will also be $36 for each sub-exam, so $144 in total.
 You should, however, add the $28 that four GED Ready tests cost ($6.99 a piece), so your total will be $172.
 There’s a GED Ready test for each GED sub-exam.

-Onsego students that sign up for the My Advantage Plan will receive 4 GED Ready tests for free.
+Onsego students who sign up for the My Advantage Plan will receive 4 GED Ready tests for free.

 Bear in mind that you can take one GED subtest at a time whenever you feel ready for it, and you only pay for what you take!
 Check out also our page with information about online GED testing in Idaho.